-- 4.3.1 The redevelopment of the Brunel Centre will reconnect Queensway and Buckingham Road.
+4.3.1 The redevelopment of the Brunel Centre will reconnect Queensway and Buckingham Road.
 It is envisaged this new 'street' will be accessible by pedestrians and cyclists in the form of an east-west redway and public realm.
-An option to link bus services through to Queensway is also being considered as part of the Mass Rapid Transit Study. - 4.3.2 A new gateway to Queensway will be created as a result of the redevelopment of the Brunel Centre.
-This gateway should be marked by key buildings, or building elements, that stand out from their background by virtue of height, size or some other aspect of design. - 4.3.3 The existing Wilko store could be retained within development proposals.
-However, if
+An option to link bus services through to Queensway is also

+- being considered as part of the Mass Rapid Transit Study. - 4.3.2 The new street created will have the greatest pedestrian footfall and will be the focus for public-facing uses.
+These key frontages will have building facades that respond to the street and particularly at the ground floor will include uses, entrances, and windows that generate activity, thereby improving surveillance of and safety on the street. - 4.3.3 A new gateway to Queensway will be created as a result of the redevelopment of the Brunel Centre.
+This gateway should be marked by key buildings, or building elements, that stand out from their background by virtue of an increase in height or scale, or some other aspect of design. - 4.3.4 The former Wilko store could be retained within development proposals.
+However, if the store were to be redeveloped, it should be replaced by a key building which marks this gateway location with positive

-- the store were to be redeveloped, it should be replaced by a landmark building. - 4.3.4 The Brunel Centre is an inward facing development with blank elevations fronting the public realm.
-New development must be outward facing with active ground floor frontages facing and framing the public realm. - 4.3.5 In addition to the Brunel Centre, the former Sainsbury's store provides a blank elevation to Oliver Road.
+- frontages to the public realm. - 4.3.5 The Brunel Centre is an inward facing development with blank elevations fronting the public realm.
+New development must be outward facing with active ground floor frontages facing and framing the public realm. - 4.3.6 In addition to the Brunel Centre, the former Sainsbury's store provides a blank elevation to Oliver Road.
 The building is set back from Duncombe Street behind a large area of surface car parking.
 The redevelopment of the former Sainsbury's store site should address both Duncombe Street and Oliver Road with active frontages.
-New streets should be inserted to increase permeability and create a more fine-grained block structure. - 4.3.6 New streets created within the former Sainsbury's store site will provide access to car parking and servicing.
+New streets should be inserted to increase permeability and create a more fine-grained block structure. - 4.3.7 New streets created within the former Sainsbury's store site will provide access to car parking and servicing.
 Although this requirement represents a constraint, active frontages should be maximised.

-- The creation of significant lengths of blank wall and wide service yards will not be permitted. - 4.3.7 Servicing should be designed to be as discreet as possible to avoid any negative impact of the building frontage onto the surrounding streets.
+The creation of significant lengths of blank wall and wide service yards will not be permitted. - 4.3.8 Servicing should be designed to be as discreet as possible to avoid any negative impact of the building frontage onto the surrounding streets.